Jerry-Master/polygons/README.md

    First, check if all the edges are equal.
    Then, if all the angles are the same.
    Everything is done with a tolerance of 1%, which means that two magnitudes are equal if they differ in less than 1% of its magnitude.
-*

 ### Private Methods and Static functions
-All the above is done using this functions:
+All of the above is done using this functions:
 * **Min/Max**: There is a whole set of functions to compute the maximum / minimum of the x/y-coordinate of many points, and return either the value or the index to the point with that coordinate.
   - Cost: `O(n)`
   - Algorithm